Technical Education Increases in Georgia

 Along the same lines, former Governor Sonny Perdue developed the Governor’s Office of Workforce Development in 2006 to improve Georgia’s labor force.
 From this department, the Go Build Georgia campaign was born.
 This campaign mainly focuses on educating students about the importance of developing a trade and to get rid of any negative stereotypes about being a skilled tradesman.

-In seven years the state has come a long way, with more than 25 college and career academies and over 34,000 graduates from technical colleges across the state.
+In 7 years the state has come a long way, with more than 25 college and career academies and over 34,000 graduates from technical colleges across the state.

 About the Author

 Bethany McDaniel is a content specialist for GeorgiaGov.
 She graduated from Berry College in Rome, Ga. with degrees in visual communication and history.